tarwn/lessthandot-hugo/blogs/content/posts/2013-01-07-use-the-sys-database_mirroring-dmv.md

 _Message

-Database mirroring is inactive for database &#8216;YourDB'.
+Database mirroring is inactive for database 'YourDB'.
 This is an informational message only.
 No user action is required.</p>

 Message